How to Optimize Website Content for SEO

 Competitive keywords are tougher battles.

-For competitive keywords, you’ll need a landing page plus some subpages to support your site’s subject relevance.
+You’ll need a landing page and subpages for competitive keywords to support your site’s subject relevance.
 Here are brief descriptions:

 - Subpages link to/from the landing page and support its subject relevance.
 A subpage can be a blog post, article, video, or other that contains detailed, related content.
 (You’ll learn SEO tips for site architecture in Step 12 of this guide.)